Review by Mr. Sujoy R. SPINALIS HACKER - SWOPPER - CORE CHAIR

 The most important active feature common to all three chairs is the seat tilt.
 The tilt mechanisms and corresponding actions vary amongst the three and appear to target different muscle groups.

-CoreChair is similar to SpinaliS in the tilt mechanism in terms of the location of the pivot but does not use a spring, and requires more effort from the user to tilt to a different position with little aid from the chair.
+CoreChair the tilt mechanism is under the seat but does not use a spring, and requires more effort from the user to tilt to a different position with only little aid from the chair.
+It allows adjusting the extent of the tilt but even in the maximum position the tilt is not so smooth as on SpinaliS chair and the user has to initiate the move so I was still able to slouch in the seat.
 The backwards tilt is more limited than the forward and side tilt.
-It however allows adjusting the extent of the tilt.

-In SpinaliS, the spring that controls the tilt also allows vertical compression.
-In Swopper a separate spring located between the tilt mechanism and the bottom of the seat controls seat compression.
+In SpinaliS chair, the spring that allows the tilt also allows vertical compression.
+In Swopper Chair a separate spring located between the tilt mechanism and the bottom of the seat controls seat compression.
 The SpinaliS provides more of a floating feel than a bouncing feel.
 There is no seat compression on the CoreChair as no spring is present.

 I did not find CoreChair to be of much help.
 I believe that having a spring mechanism is important, and the absence of it in the CoreChair renders it relatively ineffectual in remedying back issues.